BKLronin/underbridge/README.md

 ## Multitrack exporter
 ---

-## Despription
+## Despcription

-- Exports Patterns and projects individual Audio Tracks to seperate folders for use in your DAW
+- Exports patterns and projects individual audio tracks to seperate folders for use in your DAW.
-- Python cross plattform with single file binary for x86 linux
+- Python cross plattform with single file binary for x86 linux.

 ## Installation
 ### Ubuntu 20.10 LTS (If the binary in /dist doesn't work)